Award-Winning Transformation: The Residences at The Little Nell

 “This is happening because we do understand the concepts of creating that unique and special place in the world that not only provides sound design principles for the product type, but the more intangible qualities of a bespoke guest experience and strong ties to the surrounding regional history,” he explains.
 “But it goes without saying that all of these qualities mean nothing if we cannot understand and manifest these ideals through the mastery of creating designs that fit within our clients’ budgets and business models.
 Looking back through our past projects, I feel we have a track record of success in providing these skillsets to our clients, and this is a main factor why our clients continue to choose Poss for their next project.”

 Hospitality design is all about the guest experience, Poss says.
-It’s true that Americans vacation less than their European counterparts, but their expectations are greater.
-Successful properties are designed to enrich the guest experience, from check-in to departure, he explains.
+While it’s true that Americans vacation less than their European counterparts, their expectations are greater.
+Successful properties are designed to enrich the guest experience—from check-in to departure, he explains.

 “It must seem as though these two project types differ like day and night, but actually I feel that they have several similarities, Morley says.
 “They both revolve around design solutions that speak to lifestyle and the use of the building or resort by its homeowners or guests.
 Defining this level of service and lifestyle help to drive the organization of a design from spatial relationships to product selection and finish.
 Using our extensive residential background, and understanding these concepts help Poss to expertly transition between, and bring our custom residence experience to our bespoke hospitality resorts,” he says.